SC Corinthians Paulista: Supporters

+Politics

+Between 1964 and 1985, Brazil was under a military dictatorship that restricted civil liberties and suppressed democratic participation.
+It was against this backdrop that Sport Club Corinthians Paulista became the centre of a rare political experiment known as Democracia Corinthiana.
+Initiated in 1981 by sports director Adílson Monteiro Alves and embraced by players such as Sócrates, Wladimir and Casagrande, the movement implemented direct democratic practices within the team, allowing players and staff to vote on all decisions, from training schedules to club policy.
+In 1982, the squad wore shirts printed with the slogan “Dia 15 Vote” to promote participation in Brazil’s first multiparty elections since the coup.
+In 1983, after winning the São Paulo state championship, the team unfurled a banner reading “Ganhar ou Perder, Mas Sempre com Democracia” ("Win or Lose, But Always with Democracy").
+In April 1984, Sócrates addressed a crowd of over two million at a Diretas Já rally and pledged to leave Brazil if Congress failed to approve direct presidential elections.
+The amendment was defeated, and Sócrates transferred to ACF Fiorentina in Italy.
+The military regime in Brazil collapsed in 1985, and the Democracia Corinthiana movement remains one of the most significant examples of political activism within football, and a defining period in Corinthians’ history.

 Rivalries

 Derby Paulista

 Derby Paulista is a crosstown fixture between Corinthians and Palmeiras, consistently cited as one of the greatest rivalries worldwide by sources including FIFA and CNN.
 Palmeiras was founded by a group of Italians who were formerly members of Corinthians.
-Since 1914, when that treasonous act was taken upon these former supporters, a deep-seated hatred was born.
-The Derby atmosphere is fierce on and off the pitch, as violence is a norm between the clubs.
+Since 1914, when that act was taken, a deep rivalry was born.
+The Derby atmosphere is fierce on and off the pitch, as violence is common between the clubs.

 Clássico Majestoso

 Clássico Majestoso is a crosstown fixture between Corinthians and São Paulo.
 The Derby dates back to 1935, at the final re-founding São Paulo after being thrice defunct.
-Corinthians possesses the largest number of supporters in the state (25 Million), whereas São Paulo's lies in second place (16 Million).
+Corinthians possesses the largest number of supporters in the state (25 million), whereas São Paulo's lies in second place (16 Million).
 The Clássico's most memorable match for Corinthians is the 1990 Campenato Brasileiro finals, which led to Corinthians first national title.

 Clássico Alvinegro

-Clássico Alvinegro is a regional fixture between Corinthians and Santos.'Alvinegro' is given after the colors worn by both teams, black and white (Alvi, from Latin albus, white, and negro, black).
+Clássico Alvinegro is a regional fixture between Corinthians and Santos.
+'Alvinegro' is given after the colors worn by both teams, black and white (Alvi, from Latin albus, white, and negro, black).
 The Classico reached one of its highest stages for Corinthians supporters when Corinthians met Santos in the Semi-Finals of Libertadores 2012.
 Corinthians won 2-1 on aggregate.